smartdomus-pt/smartdomus-pt/README.md

-- 👋 Hi, I’m @smartdomus.org
+- 👋 Hi, I’m Toze from @smartdomus.org
-- 👀 I’m interested in ...
+- 👀 I’m interested in Home Assistant
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning YAML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Home Assistant
-- 📫 How to reach me ...
+- 📫 How to reach me by email

 <!---
 smartdomus-pt/smartdomus-pt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.